 Green Lane, Devizes – Recreation & Sports Ground: We designed mitigation for all four of the UK's rare Annex II bat species that are also known to be light-averse (barbastelle, Bechstein’s, lesser horseshoe and greater horseshoe).
 This involved conducting bat activity surveys to find out which parts of the site the bats tended to use, helping design the lighting plan for a flood-lit 3G pitch and designing a hedge planting scheme.
 Our report, which was a main focus of the planning application due to the site's ecological sensitivity, was approved for planning.

-Rooksmoor SAC, Sturminster Newton, Dorset – Utilities Cable: We prepared a Habitat Regulations Assessment Screening Report for an underground electricity cable to be routed through the SAC.
+Rooksmoor SAC, Sturminster Newton, Dorset – Utilities Cable: We prepared a Habitats Regulations Assessment Screening Report for an underground electricity cable to be routed through the SAC.
 This also involved a botanical and marsh fritillary surveys - as this is what the SAC is designated for.
 Our report was approved by the water board and Natural England.

 Salisbury, Wiltshire - Care Home: We designed a bat and reptile mitigation strategy for a proposed care home, which was approved by the planning authority.